(WORK IN PROGRESS PLEASE DO NOT SHARE - VENTURE)

 Another thing that should be mentioned is the age of some of Australia's tunnels; some of them date back to the mid-late 1800s.
 In comparison, the LA River and the drains that run into it didn't start construction until the 1930s, and G-Cans didn't start construction until the 1990s.
 This results in a portion of Australian drains being made before concrete was used for absolutely everything storm water related and gives us drains made of bluestone, red brick, sandstone, slate, among other things.
 It also gives us some odd features and design choices from before everything was regulated to hell and back.
 So while we may not have the biggest drains in the world, we may have the most interesting, and they're still quite big!

-Secondly is the fact that in the mid 80s a group called the Cave Clan formed in Melbourne Australia and pioneered the scene, this is much earlier than drain exploration groups in other parts of the world and therefore has given the scene more time to be established and grow.
+Secondly is the fact that in the mid 80s a group called the Cave Clan formed in Melbourne Australia and pioneered the scene.
+This is much earlier than drain exploration groups in other parts of the world and therefore has given the scene more time to be established and grow.
 Why did the Cave Clan start so early?
 Why did they're group gain so much traction?
 Undoubtedly, the abundance of large and intriguing drains played a significant role.
 But why didn't this happen in LA?
 I think it was the right people in the right place at the right time, a beautiful occurance!

 I'd also like to clarify for readers who may be unfamiliar with the activity that when I mention 'drains,' I am specifically referring to stormwater tunnels, not sewers.
-These locations do not contain sewerage; they are solely designed for managing stormwater runoff.
+These locations do not contain sewerage - they are solely designed for managing stormwater runoff.

 Now, I don't really have much to say on the actual process of finding and exploring drains that hasn't been said by someone else before; there's plenty of documentation online about how to find and explore drains, notably the notorious approach doc written by <predator> (which can be found Here) And there are many discussions on various forums throughout the internet on the topic.
 However, I do think I have something to say about less objective matters; namely, why?